yeniNcoco/chatservice/README.md

 :Consruct a chatting sever and open TCP communicate socket when client enters, to manege a chat service.
 Then by linking a user information with database, add login and user identification functions.

 ### Client
-:A subject participating in a chat server can chats with other clients  by get connected to the chat server
+:A subject participating in a chat server can chats with other clients  by get connected to the chat server so a single user can have more than one connection.

 ## To Be
-- By referring to the UI of apps such as what’s app or snapchat, we are thinking about creating a chat app that is CLI but has a good user experience.
+- By referring to the UI of apps such as what’s app or snapchat, I was thinking about creating a chat app that is CLI but has a good user experience.
 I also don't want to miss out on the aesthetic element.
-- When refactoring, use sockets to think about the content that should be included in each function of the socket and how it will be expressed, and think about ways to make the function name or configuration easier to read.
+- When refactoring, I used sockets to think about the content that should be included in each function of the socket and how it will be expressed, and think about ways to make the function name or configuration easier to read.

 ## Features
 - Logging in, finding ID, finding password, and singing up are be performed in the start screen.
 - Perform My info, friends, and chatting fuctions in the main page.
-- using a while loop to make it possible to return to main page- movement in both direction.
+- using a while loop to make it bidirectional.
 - I wanted to revive the mini project I did in C++ class, so I included it as a mini game in the chat service.